kushtrimh/learning-terraform/README.md

 Use ```terraform apply``` to applly the configuration.
 _Apply_ will show the execution plan, which describes what actions Terraform will take in order to change the infrastructure to match the configuration.

+Terraform normally loads all of the .tf and .tf.json files within a directory and expects each one to define a distinct set of configuration objects.
+If two files attempt to define the same object, Terraform returns an error.

 * ```+``` resource will be created.
 * ```-``` resource will be destroyed.